-Michael Zimmer, PhD, is a privacy and Internet ethics scholar, most notable for his work in online privacy, the ethical dimensions of internet technologies, library privacy, and internet research ethics.
+Michael Zimmer, PhD, is a privacy and internet ethics scholar, whose work focuses on digital privacy, the ethical dimensions of social media & internet technologies, libraries & privacy, and internet research ethics.
 He is an Associate Professor in the School of Information Studies at the University of Wisconsin-Milwaukee, where he also serves as Director of the Center for Information Policy Research.

 Zimmer received his PhD in 2007 from the Department of Media, Culture, and Communication at New York University.
 He was a Student Fellow at the Information Law Institute at NYU Law from 2004-2007, and was the Microsoft Resident Fellow at the Information Society Project at Yale Law School for 2007-2008, and remains an Affiliated Fellow.
 Zimmer joined UW-Milwaukee’s School of Information Studies in 2008.

 110 Introduction to Information Science

 490 Senior Capstone

 674 The Search Engine Society

 902 Doctoral Seminar on Theoretical Foundations on Information Studies

 Zimmer, M. & Kinder-Kurlanda, K. (Eds.).
 (2017).
 Internet Research Ethics for the Social Age: New Challenges, Cases, and Contexts.
 New York: Peter Lang

 Kritikos, K. C., & Zimmer, M. (2017).
 Privacy policies and practices with cloud-based services in public libraries: An exploratory case of BiblioCommons.
 Journal of Intellectual Freedom and Privacy, 2(1).